Heathfield, East Sussex: Heathfield & District Bonfire Society

 Reformed in 2018 by a group of local enthusiasts (Founders Steve Thomas, Dave Shoebridge, Thomas Keep, Rachel Keep, Ken Brewster and Halina Keep), HDBS aims to enhance the sense of community in their town and surrounding area by holding the traditional celebration of bonfire and torchlight procession and joining in the annual season of events around Sussex representing Heathfield & District at other societies bonfire events.

 HDBS is a non-profit organisation so any surplus money goes back into the community to help local charities and groups.

 2019 was the first official HDBS Bonfire Night in 62 years to the day, bringing bonfire back to Heathfield.
 HDBS hopes to put on more bonfire nights for the community and are looking forward to building on and creating more connections with local organisations, businesses & schools in Heathfield.

+Media

+Local news and television programmes are provided by BBC South East and ITV Meridian.
+Television signals are received from the nearby Heathfield TV transmitter.

+Local radio stations are BBC Radio Sussex on 104.5 FM, Heart South on 102.4 FM and Ashdown Radio, a community based radio station which broadcast from its studio in Uckfield on 105 FM.

+The town's local newspaper is The Heathfield News, which publishes online.

 Notable people

-Famous residents include Olympic gold medallist Jayne Torvill, England rugby international Joe Marler, former Doctor Who actor Tom Baker, guitarist Fred Frith, musician and singer-songwriter Mark Hollis, national badminton player Heather Olver and singer-songwriter Rag'n'Bone Man.
+Famous residents include Olympic gold medallist Jayne Torvill, England rugby international Joe Marler, former Doctor Who actor Tom Baker, guitarist Fred Frith, musician and singer-songwriter Mark Hollis, national badminton player Heather Olver, and singer-songwriter Rag'n'Bone Man.